admv0rl0n/AI-tape4.0/README.md

-4.1.6 hardened agency.md is latest..
+4.1.7 smooth operator.md is latest..

 Suggested usage -
 Min AI is 14B >>.
 Lesser AIs can't really use it.
 27B >> seems best usage.

-Pass 4.1.6 to your AI.
+Pass 4.1.7 to your AI.
 Do this as a file, or paste the txt/md to the AI.
 It should load up the protocol (thus understanding TAPE).
 Now if you are doing a new project, crack on.
 Once you want to hand off, ask your AI to make the TAPE handover.
 If you are deep in project, once in a while ask your AI to make a tape handover.